Minimalist shoe: Types

 Major companies also started producing shoes targeted at barefoot runners.
 These shoes do not usually meet the requirement of a minimal or barefoot shoe.

 Effects

 Although running injuries are more common during the first period after adopting minimalist footwear, there is a lack of evidence about the long-term injury potential of minimalist shoes compared to standard ones.
 A 2022 review found that minimalist shoes increase the size and strength of the foot muscles in healthy individuals.

 A 2020 systematic review found that "minimalist shoes can improve running economy and build the cross-sectional area and stiffness of Achilles tendon but also induce greater loading of the ankle and metatarsophalangeal joint" compared to non-minimalist shoes.

+A 2023 systematic review and meta-analysis found that "minimalist footwear may reduce peak patellofemoral joint loads slightly" compared with conventional footwear during running, while medial support insoles do not appear to alter patellofemoral joint loads during walking or running.

+A 2026 randomised crossover study in adolescents with patellofemoral pain found that "running in minimalist shoes reduced peak resultant patellofemoral joint and lateral patellar forces" compared with motion-control shoes, while peak gastrocnemius muscle forces increased and quadriceps forces were largely unchanged.